fuzzwizard/blog.mitchsmall.io/src/posts/var-bad-const-good.md

 ### Hoisting

-The big boon both with both keywords is that they're accessible once hoisted.
+The big boon both with both keywords is that they're inaccessible once hoisted.
 Consider the following:

 ```javascript
 console.log(hoisted); // Logs undefined